The iOS 13.7 update is a small milestone upgrade, but it could take quite a bit of time to install on your iPhone.

-If you’re moving your iPhone from iOS 13.1.1 to iOS 13.1.2, you get the shortest list of changes and the smallest download size.
-The iOS 13.1.2 update is around 80MB for users currently running iOS 13.1.1.
+If you’re moving your iPhone from iOS 13.6.1 to iOS 13.7, you get the shortest list of changes and the smallest download size.
+The iOS 13.7 download is 100+ MB for iPhone users currently running iOS 13.6.1.

-If you are upgrading from an older version of iOS, your iOS 13.1.2 download will be much larger because the features from the update(s) you skipped are baked in.
+If you’re upgrading from an older version of iOS, your iOS 13.7 update will be larger because the features from the updates you skipped are baked in.

-If you decide to install iOS 13.1.2 on your iPhone, you’ll want to set aside some time to get the upgrade properly installed on your device.
+If you decide to install iOS 13.7 on your iPhone, you’ll want to set aside some time to get the upgrade properly installed on your device.

 Moving your device from one version of iOS to another can cause problems so you’ll want to monitor the download and installation.

 That said, we can help you approximate how much time you should set aside should you choose to install the new operating system.

 |Sync (Optional)||5 - 45 Minutes|

 |Backup and Transfer (Optional)||1 - 30 Minutes|

-|Total iOS 13.1.2 Update Time||8 Minutes to 1 Hour+|
+|Total iOS 13.7 Update Time||10 Minutes - 1 Hour+|

 If you don’t know how to properly prepare, have a look at our pre-installation guide.
 It’ll walk you through the most important steps to take before you hit download.

-If you haven’t backed up your data in awhile or you if you aren’t familiar with iOS 13, the pre-installation process could take you a longer.
+If you haven’t backed up your data in awhile or you if you aren’t familiar with iOS 13.7, the pre-installation process could take you a longer.

 You don’t need to follow every single step in the guide, but at the very least you’ll want to make sure your data is backed up.
 Data loss issues are pretty rare, but if you store sensitive data (photos, videos, etc) on your device, it’s better to be safe than sorry.

-iOS 13.1.2 Download
+iOS 13.7 Download

-iOS 13.1.2 Installation
+iOS 13.7 Installation

 If you’re moving from an older version it could take closer to 10 minutes. iPhone users moving from iOS 12 to iOS 13 will see the longest installation time.